damaclab/Rule-Filtering/README.md

   Output
 The script will generate the following output:
-•	Filtered Association Rules: The script will display the filtered association rules .
+•	Filtered Association Rules: The script will display the filtered association rules.

 #### Step 2:
 1. Open the statistical_validation_rule_filtering.R  file in your preferred R environment.